Spanish Law | Dive Medical | Good to know

 Where to get Dive Medicals in the UK?

-The best and quickest way to obtain your Fit to Dive Medical is to print out this form.
+In case, you have to answer with a yes, any of the questions on the medical questionnaire, the best and quickest way to obtain your Fit to Dive Medical is to print out the medical declaration.
 Fill it out yourself and take it to your GP.
-As long as you can answer all the questions with a no, your GP should be able to endorse the form for you.
-Should you have a medical history and have to answer some questions with a yes, you are better off going to see a doc anyway.
+Your GP should be able to endorse the form for you.
 Maybe a phone call to your local practice will give you more detailed information.
 This particular issue is not regulated in the UK and each doctor may give you different options.

 The above form is only one option.
-Any form will do, as long as it is endorsed by a qualified doctor to do so.
+Any form will do, as long as it is endorsed by a qualified doctor.

 How do I get my Dive Medical in Menorca?